Azure/azure-quickstart-templates/demos/dsc-extension-iis-server-windows-vm/README.md

 ---
 description: This template creates a Windows VM and sets up an IIS server using the DSC extension.
-NOTE: The DSC configuration module needs a SAS token to be passed in if you're using Azure Storage.
+Note, the DSC configuration module needs a SAS token to be passed in if you are using Azure Storage.
 For DSC module link from Github (default in this template), this is not needed.
 page_type: sample
 products:
 - azure